-Khlong Chakrai Yai, presently called Khlong Tho, a canal linking the former Lopburi
+Khlong Chakrai Yai, also called Khlong Tho, a canal linking the former Lopburi River

-River (present Khlong Muang or northern moat) with the Chao Phraya River and runs
+Khlong Mueang or northern moat) with the Chao Phraya River and runs

 bordered on the north by the Chao Phraya River.